dedeswim/dedeswim.github.io/content/authors/edoardo/_index.md

 # -
 ---

-I am an incoming **Computer Science Ph.D.
+I am a **Computer Science Ph.D.
 Student** at ETH Zürich, advised by [Florian Tramèr](https://floriantramer.com).
 My interest is in how the current (and future) research about the security and privacy of machine learning systems can be applied to real-world systems.
 My aim is to understand what the threat models look like in the real-world, and, based on that, understand which attacks are feasible, and what defenses are most effective.

 I earned a **Computer Science M.Sc.** at [**EPFL**](https://epfl.ch/en), with a strong focus on **Machine Learning and Security**, and a Computer Engineering B.Sc. at [**PoliTo**](https://www.polito.it/).
 I did my Master thesis about the robustness of Vision Transformers supervised by Princeton University's [Prof. Mittal](http://www.princeton.edu/~pmittal/), and I am one of the co-authors and maintainers of **[RobustBench](https://robustbench.github.io)**, a standardized benchmark for adversarial robustness.